OctopusDeploy/blog/blog/2023-05/cloud-nomad-architectures/index.md

   - DevOps
 ---

-Over the past 5 years, organizations have been quietly rethinking their approach to cloud and microservice architectures.
+Over the past 5 years, organizations have been quietly rethinking their approach to cloud hosting and microservice architectures.

-Though the cloud offers a seemingly infinite ability to scale.
-But, this can lead to unpredictable costs, especially with volatile costs such as egress charges.
-With microservices, many organizations are finding the cost of complexity now outweighs the benefits.
+The cloud offers a seemingly infinite ability to scale.
+However, this can lead to unpredictable spending, especially with volatile costs such as egress charges.
+At the same time, many organizations are finding the cost of complexity with microservices outweighs the benefits.

 Rather than reverting to the old state, the organizations are pushing forward based on the hard lessons learned over the last decade.
-To take advantage of the new reality, you'll need to apply cloud nomad architectures.
+To take advantage of the new reality, you'll need to apply cloud-nomad architectures.

 This article explains what they are and why they are needed.

 ## Cloud-native architecture

 You may be familiar with cloud-native architecture, which encourages application design that maximizes the benefits of cloud environments.
-To be *cloud native* you'll use technologies like containers, microservices, and immutable infrastructure to build loosely-coupled systems that are easy to manage and operate.
+To be *cloud-native* you'll use technologies like containers, microservices, and immutable infrastructure to build loosely-coupled systems that are easy to manage and operate.

 The [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) promotes cloud-native computing and manages over 100 projects that help you achieve it.
 Their most famous project is Kubernetes.

 In the rush to the cloud, powered by microservices rocket fuel, many organizations have let their context fade into the background.
 With the boosters cooling down, it's time to recognize the power of gravity.

-Enter, cloud nomad architecture.
+Enter, cloud-nomad architecture.

-## What is cloud nomad architecture?
+## What is cloud-nomad architecture?

 Ancient hunter-gatherers learned to move to where the food was.
 Rather than having a fixed home, they would migrate based on seasonal availability of water, plants, and animals.
 In more modern times, tinkers and traders moved to where they could find new customers.

 To maintain mobility, nomads developed portable dwellings or temporary shelters like [goahti](https://en.wikipedia.org/wiki/Goahti), [tipis](https://en.wikipedia.org/wiki/Tipi), and [wickiups](https://en.wikipedia.org/wiki/Wigwam).

-The ability to easily move to a new location is central to cloud nomad architecture.
+The ability to easily move to a new location is central to cloud-nomad architecture.

-The CNCF definition of cloud native encompasses public and private clouds.
-You should be able to run your cloud native application on the public cloud, in a data centre, on using on-prem infrastructure.
-Taking this a step further, to say that it should be easy to move between these options, gives us cloud nomad architecture.
+The CNCF definition of cloud-native encompasses public and private clouds.
+You should be able to run your cloud-native application on the public cloud, in a data centre, on using on-prem infrastructure.
+Taking this a step further, to say that it should be easy to move between these options, gives us cloud-nomad architecture.

 To achieve this, you must avoid depending on vendor-specific features and embrace ephemeral infrastrcuture.
 You need infrastructure automation that works across different hosting scenarios.

-Cloud nomad architecture also encourages you to balance your microservice architecture against Conway's Law.
+Cloud-nomad architecture also encourages you to balance your microservice architecture against Conway's Law.
 If you have 5 teams in your organization and 100 microservices, the complexity will likely outweigh the benefits.

 :::hint
 Mel Conway wrote a 1967 paper titled [How Do Committees Invent](http://www.melconway.com/Home/Committees_Paper.html), where he made a social observation that can be summarized as: